 She never went back.
 Now in her 60′s, Ruth doesn’t feel welcome in the Christian church.
 “They don’t want my questions or my thoughts.”

-Reading this post made me glad that the church I grew-up in had leaders that were patient with all my questions (because I asked a lot).
-What I respect most about them, in hind-sight, is that they didn’t just give me patent God, Jesus, or the Bible answers.
+Reading this post made me glad the church I grew up in had leaders who were patient with my questions, because I asked a lot.
+What I respect most about them, in hind-sight, is they didn’t give me patent God, Jesus, or the Bible answers.
 If they didn’t know something they promised to find out and get back to me.
 Sometimes they didn’t, but most of the time they did.
-I hope that I can be like them when I grow up.